cutandjoin/cutandjoin.github.io/support.md

 layout: default
 ---

-# Support Cjum
+# Support Cjam

-If you enjoy using Cjum, consider supporting its development.
+If you enjoy using Cjam, consider supporting its development.
 Your contributions help fund updates and improvements!